tuningfolk/Camellia/README.md

 ### Known issues:
 - The algorithm fails when the key size is greater than 128 bits.
+- Algorithm accepts any size of key less than 128 bits no matter how small it is.
 - Constants are used as they are in the official documentation.